 Please see the table summarizing species differences: Essence of species difference about lipoprotein metabolism, atherosclerosis, and myocardial characteristics(PDF)

-Lipoprotein metabolism and arterial lesions in rabbits are similar to thaose of a humans, but mice differ significantly from humans.
-Characteristics of rats are similar to mice.
+The lipoprotein metabolism and arterial lesions in rabbits are similar to those in humans, but in mice they are significantly different from those in humans.
+The characteristics of rats are similar to those of mice.

 1) Lipid metabolism

-In pre-haparin plasma, high HTGL (hepatic triglyceride lipase) activity is observed in mice, but HTGL activity is extremely low in rabbits and rats as in humans (Exp Anim 2019;68:267-275).
+In the plasma before heparin administration, high HTGL (hepatic triglyceride lipase) activity was observed in mice, but HTGL activity was extremely low in rabbits and rats, as in humans (Exp Anim 2019;68:267-275).

 2) Atherosclerosis

-As compared with humans and rabbits, mice and rats are less likely to cause atherosclerosis, and atherosclerosis does not occur unless chows containing high concentrations of cholesterol and lipids are given.
-In humans and rabbits, arterial lesions occur in the entire coronary arteries or aorta, but studies using mice and rats often show lesions in the aortic sinus (position of the aortic valve), and artery lesions does not seem to expand to the whole aorta in mice and rats (Pharmacol Ther 2015;146:104-119>).
+Compared to humans and rabbits, mice and rats are less susceptible to atherosclerosis, and atherosclerosis does not occur unless they are fed a diet containing high concentrations of cholesterol and fat.
+In humans and rabbits, atherosclerotic lesions develop in various locations in the coronary arteries and aorta, but in studies using mice and rats, lesions are often observed in the aortic sinus (location of the aortic valve), and arterial lesions do not appear to spread throughout the aorta in mice and rats (Pharmacol Ther 2015;146:104-119).

-In humans and rabbits, MMPs (matrix metalloproteinases) are involved in destabilization of atherosclerotic lesions, but inconsistent results have been reported in mice (Newby AC.
+In humans and rabbits, matrix metalloproteinases (MMPs) have been reported to be involved in the destabilization of atherosclerotic lesions, although inconsistent results have been reported in mice (Newby AC.
 Physiol Rev 2005;85: 1-31).

 The inflammatory marker is C-reactive protein in humans and rabbits, but it is reported as SAP (serum amyloid-p compond) in mice (Torzewski M, et al. Mediators Inflamm.
 2014;2014:683598; Pepys MB, et al. Nature 1979; 278(5701):259-261).